NKorea: Kim Jong Un suspends military action against South

 Declaring relations as fully ruptured, the North last week blew up an inter-Korean liaison office in its territory and threatened unspecified military action against the South, censuring Seoul for a lack of progress in bilateral cooperation and failing to stop activists from floating anti-Pyongyang leaflets across the border.

-Pyongyang’s official Korean Central News Agency said Kim on Tuesday presided over a preliminary meeting of the ruling Workers’ Party’s Central Military Commission, which decided to suspend plans for military action against the South brought up by the North’s military leaders.
+Pyongyang’s official Korean Central News Agency said Kim on Tuesday presided over a preliminary meeting of the ruling Workers’ Party’s Central Military Commission, which decided to postpone plans for military action against the South brought up by the North’s military leaders.

 The KCNA didn’t specify why the decision was made.
+The agency also said the meeting’s discussions included bolstering the country’s “war deterrent.”

+After spending weeks deliberately raising tensions, it’s possible that the North is pulling away just enough to make room for South Korean concessions.

+There have been concerns that the North could deliberately have vessels cross the disputed western maritime border between the Koreas, which has been the scene of bloody skirmishes in past years.

+Also condemning the South over North Korean refugees floating anti-Pyongyang leaflets across the border, the North said Monday it printed 12 million of its own propaganda leaflets to be dropped over the South in what would be its largest ever anti-Seoul leafleting campaign.

 The North has a history of dialing up pressure against the South when it fails to get what it wants from the United States.
-The North’s recent steps came after months of frustration over Seoul’s unwillingness to defy U.S.-led sanctions over its nuclear weapons program and restart inter-Korean economic projects that would breathe life into its broken economy.
+The North’s recent steps came after months of frustration over Seoul’s unwillingness to defy U.S.-led sanctions and restart the inter-Korean economic projects that would breathe life into its broken economy.

 Nuclear negotiations between Pyongyang and Washington began to implode after Kim’s second summit with President Donald Trump last year in Vietnam, where the Americans rejected North Korea’s demands for major sanctions relief in exchange for a partial surrender of its nuclear capabilities.